 Disembark and transfer by bus to the airport for your flight back to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.

 This trip is a part of a longer trip; therefore, you may have passengers onboard who will be on the longer trip.

-Shared transfer in Quito or Guayaquil to airport from select hotels for flights to/from Galapagos; airport/ship transfers in Galapagos; shipboard accommodations; kayaking, glass-bottom boat excursions; use of snorkeling gear and wetsuits; limited Internet/Wi-Fi onboard the ship; all meals onboard the ship; select soft drinks onboard.
+Shared transfer in Quito or Guayaquil to airport from select hotels for flights to/from Galapagos; airport/ship transfers in Galapagos; shipboard accommodations; kayaking, glass-bottom boat excursions; use of snorkeling gear and wetsuits; limited Internet/Wi-Fi onboard the ship; all meals onboard the ship; juices and soft drinks (excludes 'virgin' cocktails) onboard.
 Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands:

 The flights between mainland Ecuador (Quito or Guayaquil) and the Galapagos Islands are an additional cost.
 To secure your seats on often overbooked flights, ExpeditionTrips must reserve these flights for you at the time of cruise booking.
 Approximate cost (including service fee): $500-$700 per adult; $350-$450 per child under 12 (copy of passport required).